demkada/WearPrez/README.md

 # Wear-Slider
-An app for wearable device to switch slides by arm gestures
+An app for wearable devices to switch slides by arm gestures